Any time a mechanism requires superior barrier and bonding features, gaskets are ideal. However, these handy devices are far from one-size-fits-all.

 This type of closed cell foam can provide both permanent and temporary bonding and makes an excellent gasketing material.
 It's ideal in applications that require permanent substrate bonding where traditional fasteners aren't preferred due to the stress points that puncturing would create.

-In all, the family of 3M VHB foam tape offers a greater degree of durability and elasticity compared with other, similar double-sided foam tape options.
-It also resists sealants and saltwater, ensuring top sealing and bonding capability in even the most extreme weather conditions.
+The family of 3M VHB foam tape offers a greater degree of durability and elasticity compared with other similar double-sided foam tape options.
+It also resists sealants and saltwater, ensuring top sealing and bonding capability in extreme weather conditions.

 How to Select the Right Foam Gasket For Your Needs

-You know that you need the flexibility and durability of a foam gasket, but with so many options at your fingertips, you're unsure where to turn.
-This is where it helps to understand the characteristics you require from your gasketing material.
+You know that you need the flexibility and durability of a foam gasket, but with so many options at your fingertips, you might be unsure where to turn.
+This is where it’s helpful to know the characteristics you want in your gasketing material.

-Understanding that a gasket is designed to provide a seal of gas or liquid, how do you intend to use yours?
-The answer can at least help you narrow your options to either open cell or closed cell foam.
+How do you intend to use your gasket?
+The answer can help you narrow your options to open or closed cell foam.

 On the other hand, closed cell foam gaskets are ideal when strength and moisture resistance are your top concerns.

-To create a robust seal, you need to know the various factors that the gasket will be required to stand up against.
+To create a robust seal, you need to know the various factors that the gasket needs to withstand.
 A few of the most common data points to know include:

 - Operating temperature